Is FrenchPod101 a good podcast to learn French with? (review)

 Just like the German version you get the 575+ audio lessons AND you also get access to 200+ video lessons.
 These are very short videos that enhance your skills by having you practice answering questions, listening to sentences and more.

 This means that you get access to over 890 lessons to learn French online when you become a member.
-I won't spend too much time in this Frenchpod101 review to discuss the videos, as I consider them mostly bonuses.
+I won't spend too much time here to discuss the videos, as I consider them mostly bonuses.

 Your membership also comes with a lot of tools and resources to help you learn.